Historical fiction: Historical Fantasy

+Time travel fiction

 Historiographic metafiction

 Historiographic metafiction combines historical fiction with metafiction.
 The term is closely associated with postmodern literature including writers such as Salman Rushdie and Thomas Pynchon.

 Several novels by Nobel Prize laureate José Saramago are set in historical times including Baltasar and Blimunda, The Gospel According to Jesus Christ and The History of the Siege of Lisbon.
 In a parallel plot set in the 12th and 20th century where history and fiction are constantly overlapping, the latter novel questions the reliability of historical sources and deals with the difference of writing history and fiction.

 Children's historical fiction

 A prominent subgenre within historical fiction is the children's historical novel.
 Often following a pedagogical bent, children's historical fiction may follow the conventions of many of the other subgenres of historical fiction.
 A number of such works include elements of historical fantasy or time travel to facilitate the transition between the contemporary world and the past in the tradition of children's portal fiction.
 Sometimes publishers will commission series of historical novels that explore different periods and times.
 Among the most popular contemporary series include the American Girl novels and the Magic Tree House series.
 A prominent award within children's historical fiction is the Scott O'Dell Award for Historical Fiction.